The River (novel)

 The River, also known as The Return and Hatchet: The Return, is a 1991 young adult novel by Gary Paulsen.
 It is the second installment in the Hatchet series, although Brian's Winter (1996) kicks off an alternative trilogy of sequels to Hatchet that disregard The River from canon.

 The 1993 reprint includes a note (copied from Paulsen's handwriting) explaining about the survival aspects of The River that "like all my books it is based on things that happened to me."

 Plot

-Brian Robeson, a 13-year-old boy who spent 54 days surviving alone in the Canadian wilderness the previous summer, is hired by the government to again live in the woods and surviving only by his wits, so the military can learn his survival techniques.
+Brian Robeson, a 13-year-old boy who spent 54 days surviving alone in the Canadian wilderness the previous summer, is hired by the government to again live in the woods and survive using only his wits so the military can learn his survival techniques.
 Though reluctant at first, Brian eventually agrees.
 This time, Brian sets out for a remote Canadian location accompanied by Derek Holtzer, a government psychologist.